inferno-framework/inferno-core/docs/repo-layout-and-organization.md

 - All other test files should live in a subdirectory in `lib`, and conventionally this subdirectory has the same name as the single file in `lib` without the extension.
+- The `package.tgz` file for the IG you're test against should be placed in `lib/your_test_kit_name/igs`.
+This will allow you to validate against the profiles in that IG.

 For example, if I were creating a test kit for the US Core Implementation Guide, my `lib` folder might look like this: